 In these anxiety-ridden times, where can we turn for comfort?
 Music, of course!
-While everyone is more or less trapped in their residences for the foreseeable future, artists like Yo-Yo Ma, Lizzo, and the currently quarantined Rita Wilson have been sharing their musical talents on social media in the hopes that it will provide some entertainment or peace of mind to their fans.
+While everyone is more or less trapped in their residences for the foreseeable future, artists like Yo-Yo Ma, Liam Gallagher, Gloria Estefan, Lizzo, and the recovered Rita Wilson have been sharing their musical talents on social media in the hopes that it will provide some entertainment or peace of mind to their fans.
 This movement has sparked a new genre, which Wilson has aptly named “quarantuning.”
 Shawn Mendes and Camila Cabello performing an acoustic Ed Sheeran cover?
 A quaranduet.
 Paramore front woman Haley Williams strumming on her guitar singing “Things She Said” by Kent?
 A throwback quarantune for your nerve!
 Wilson making a Spotify playlist for people self-quarantining that includes quite a few songs by Ms. Wilson herself?
-Not exactly quarantuning, but we’ll allow it because she literally has the coronavirus, is under quarantine, and came up with the term.
+Not exactly quarantuning, but we’ll allow it because she literally had the coronavirus, survived a long quarantine, and came up with the term.

 Steve Martin gave the world a “banjo balm.”

-Neil Diamond rewrote “Sweet Caroline” to promote encourage good hand washing technique.
+Neil Diamond rewrote “Sweet Caroline” to promote good handwashing technique.

 Yo-Yo Ma shares a comforting song from days of yore.

 Lizzo, her crystals, and her flute offer a healing meditation.

 Wilson gets the brilliant idea to share music while under quarantine.